Best September Destinations for Fall Foliage, Camping, and Scenery!

 September travel destinations in the fall are either about the scenery or the fall experience.
 The Finger Lakes region combines the two in a true preppy fashion that is fun for all visitors.

 The region is also home to some of the best wineries on the East Coast, USA.
-Surrounding the central three lakes – Seneca Lake, Cayuga Lake and Keuka Lake are a a ton of gorgeous vineyards that specialize in Riesline wine.
+Surrounding the central three lakes – Seneca Lake, Cayuga Lake, and Keuka Lake are a ton of gorgeous vineyards that specialize in Riesling wine.
 Along with a foodie atmosphere and craft beer making a splash – it’s an amazing area for anyone to travel in the fall.
 Visit a few vineyards and even stay in a castle!

-There’s also a festival every yera in September called the Naples Grape Festival!
+There’s also a festival every year in September called the Naples Grape Festival!
 Any and all festivals are Ev and I’s favorite.
-Scoping out the best food, best wine and best live music to sit down in front of?
-Forever and always will be our favorite people watching experiences.
+Scoping out the best food, best wine, and best live music to sit down in front of?
+Forever and always will be our favorite people-watching experiences.